THE-VIP-BOY-OP/VIP-HEROKU-BOT/README.md

 #         └─ List of command names (can be multiple)

 ```

-And add you plugins in  Folder's [Vivek/plugins](https://github.com/Vivekkumar-in/Vivek/blob/master/Vivek/plugins) In sub folder according to your script type
+You can place plugins in subfolders of the [Vivek/plugins](https://github.com/Vivekkumar-in/Vivek/blob/master/Vivek/plugins)

 ##### This Project is Licensed under [MIT License](https://github.com/Vivekkumar-IN/Vivek/blob/master/LICENSE)",